freebelion/HurPsy/HurPsyExp/Documentation/HurPsyExp.ExpDesign.DesignViewModel.md

 ## DesignViewModel.CreateVM(IdObject) Method

-This little function creates a VM associated with an experiment item and initializes it.
+This little function creates a viewmodel object associated with an experiment item and initializes it.

 ```csharp
 private HurPsyExp.ExpDesign.IdObjectViewModel CreateVM(HurPsyLib.IdObject idobj);